 I’d love to know your impressions of this shoot, so please write me about it!

-And a quick word between us: this shoot by Felipe Serrano was published days earlier on my page on Patreon, where I also publish extras and outtakes of every new photoshoot.
-I count exclusively on your collaboration to continue making this Project, and I refrain from working other jobs to dedicate myself to making art full-time.
-If you think it is worth it, you can contribute from $1 per new photoshoot to get access to all of this extra material and to several ways you and I can interact and collaborate in making this work.
-Click here to choose a contribution and become my patron.
+And a quick word between us: this shoot by Felipe Serrano was previewed earlier for my Contributors, who also get exclusive access to extras, outtakes and making-ofs of every new photoshoot.
+I count exclusively on your collaboration to continue making this kind of work.
+If you think it is worth it, you can contribute a small monthly amount to get access to all of this extra material and to several ways you and I can interact and collaborate in making this work.
+Click here to learn more about the contribution options and the corresponding benefits.

 Finally, if you haven’t seen them yet, you can find the previous 25 NUDE Shoots here.